WE HAD A LOT OF FEARS ABOUT MY VBAC ATTEMPT

-We had a lot of fears that I wasn’t going to go into labor naturally leading up to the end, or that I was going to be really late.
-Those fears were escalated because our goal was to have a VBAC.
-We had twin girls the first time around and needed a Cesarean.
-I was determined to have a natural birth and a VBAC.
-So Thursday night we had made a schedule and appointments for as many natural labor inductions we wanted to try over the next week since I was approaching 40 weeks.
-Friday morning January 27th I went into labor.
+We had a lot of fears that I wasn’t going to go into labor naturally and that would interfere with my VBAC attempt.
+We also feared that baby was going to be really late in coming.
+Because our goal was to have a VBAC, those fears escalated.
+We had twin girls the first time around and needed a Cesarean birth.
+So I was determined to have a natural birth and a VBAC.
+So Thursday night we had made a schedule and appointments for as many natural labor inductions.
+We were going to try them all over the next week since I was approaching 40 weeks.
+But then, Friday morning January 27th, I went into labor.
 We tried timing contractions all day because we thought that was going to help up but it ended up confusing us most of the day.
 My labor was all about trusting how I was feeling, what my body wanted to do, my coach’s guidance and the emotional signposts.

 Is This The “Real Deal?”